Mike McCarthy: 2022

 Before the 2022 season, McCarthy was fined $100,000 by the NFL for violating offseason practice rules.
-McCarthy canceled a preseason practice instead holding a team bonding golf event.
+He canceled a preseason practice instead holding a team bonding golf event.

 For the 2022 season, McCarthy led the Cowboys to a 12–5 record, tying the 2021 season record and placing second in the NFC East.
-During the 19–3 season-opening loss to the Tampa Bay Buccaneers, quarterback Dak Prescott suffered a thumb fracture that required surgery and absence from the team until Week 7.
+During the season-opening loss to the Tampa Bay Buccaneers, quarterback Dak Prescott suffered a thumb fracture that required surgery and absence from the team until Week 7.
 McCarthy replaced him with backup quarterback Cooper Rush who went 4–1 over the next five games.
 McCarthy dealt with other injuries from key players including safety Jayron Kearse and left tackle Tyron Smith.
 Before a Week 9 game against the Packers, McCarthy got emotional about a return to Green Bay.
 He also said he was looking forward to seeing Aaron Rodgers.

 McCarthy led the Cowboys to a 31–14 road victory in the Wild Card Round against the Buccaneers, which was Tom Brady's last game of his career and the club's first road playoff victory in over 30 years.
 Playing against the San Francisco 49ers on the road, the Cowboys lost for the second year in a row to their longtime rival by a score of 19–12 and extended the franchise's streak to seven straight defeats in the Divisional Round of the playoffs.

 2023

 In January 2023, McCarthy announced that the Cowboys would be parting ways with offensive coordinator Kellen Moore.
 He also parted ways with six other coaches.
 In February 2023, team owner Jerry Jones stated that McCarthy would call plays during the following season.
 McCarthy new hires included offensive coordinator Brian Schottenheimer.

-The Cowboys overpowered opposing teams with its offense, boasting a top-five rank in total yards and scoring.
+The Cowboys overpowered opposing teams with its offense, boasting a top 5 rank in total yards and scoring.
 Prescott flourished and CeeDee Lamb emerged as one of the league's best wide receivers.
 The Cowboys were ranked second heading to the NFC playoffs and faced McCarthy's old team the Green Bay Packers at home, but the wild-card matchup against the youngest team in the league ended in embarrassment.
 Dallas experienced a 27-0 deficit before halftime, before losing in a 48-32 blowout.
 The result brought forth questions about McCarthy's job security, that forced Cowboys owner Jerry Jones to release a statement confirming that he would retain McCarthy as head coach, saying the team is "very close and capable of achieving our ultimate goals."
 The Cowboys also became the first team in the Super Bowl era to win 12 games in three straight seasons but not be able to reach a conference title game in that stretch.